launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `variations` - (Required) List of nested blocks describing the variations associated with the feature flag.
 You must specify at least two variations.
 To learn more, read [Nested Variations Blocks](#nested-variations-blocks).

-- `default_on_variation` - (Optional) The value of the variation served when the flag is on for new environments.
-Required if `default_off_variation` is set.
-Flag configurations in existing environments will not be changed.
-The value used here must be an exact match (including whitespace) to the `value` set in the `variations` list.

-- `default_off_variation` - (Optional) The value of the variation served when the flag is off for new environments.
-Required if `default_on_variation` is set.
-Flag configurations in existing environments will not be changed.
-The value used here must be an exact match (including whitespace) to the `value` set in the `variations` list.
+- `defaults` - (Optional) A block containing the indices of the variations to be used as the default on and off variations in all new environments.
+Flag configurations in existing environments will not be changed nor updated if the configuration block is removed.
+To learn more, read [Nested Defaults Blocks](#nested-defaults-blocks).

 - `description` - (Optional) The feature flag's description.

 - `tags` - (Optional) Set of feature flag tags.

 - `maintainer_id` - (Optional) The feature flag maintainer's 24 character alphanumeric team member ID.
+If not set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.

 - `temporary` - (Optional) Specifies whether the flag is a temporary flag.